Georgia Opposition Seeks To Trounce Billionaires Party In Key Poll - UrduPoint

 Due to Georgia's complex election rules the final makeup of the 150-seat parliament may only become clear by late November.

+"Georgia has committed to uphold international standards for free and fair elections," US ambassador Kelly Degnan said on Facebook.

+"The international community is watching to see that these standards are met, because Georgia's voters deserve to cast their ballots in a free and fair election," she said.

-Voting, which is set to end at 1600 GMT, is being monitored by observers from the Organization for Security and Cooperation in Europe.
+Voting, set to end at 1600 GMT, was being monitored by observers from the Organization for Security and Cooperation in Europe.